 William Wilson Bratton

-Deputy Dean and Nicholas F. Gallicchio Professor of Law; Co-Director, Institute for Law and Economics
+Nicholas F. Gallicchio Professor of Law and Co-Director, Institute for Law and Economics

 William Bratton is recognized internationally as a leading writer on business law.
 He brings an interdisciplinary perspective to a wide range of subject matters that encompass corporate governance, corporate finance, accounting, corporate legal history, and comparative corporate law.